-A scholarship for talented string players who wish to study at UL.
-Recipients may be required to engage in work at the Academy.
-Aimed towards professional development
+A number of scholarships for talented string players who wish to study at UL.
+Recipients may be required to engage in work at the Academy, aimed towards professional development.

 Universal Music UK Sound Foundation

-A Bursary is available to an IWAMD student from Universal Music UK Sound Foundation, the independent charity in any of the following programme:
+Two Bursaries in Community Music is available to an IWA student from Universal Music UK Sound Foundation, the independent charity.

 10 x €2,000 fee waivers for EU Applicants, paid as a reduction of fees.